EUROPEAN SOUTHERN OBSERVATORY / L. CALCADA / SCIENCE PHOTO LIBRARY EUROPEAN SOUTHERN OBSERVATORY / L. CALCADA / SCIENCE PHOTO LIBRARY

 This image may not be used by or to promote the arms, nuclear power or tobacco industries or any religious organisation, or in any discriminatory way, or to imply the endorsement by ESO of any product, service or activity.

 European Extremely Large Telescope (E-ELT).
-Computer artwork of ESO's planned E-ELT, a giant optical telescope scheduled to be operational by 2018.
-It will use adaptive optics and a segmented mirror to achieve an optical diameter of 42 metres, far larger than current largest optical telescope (11 metres, completed 2008), and the largest of several planned ELTs.
-The primary mirror will consist of 1000 segments, each 1.45 metres wide, with the adaptive optics involving thousands of adjustments being made every second.
-The secondary mirror will be 6 metres in diameter.
-The European ELT location of Cerro Armazones, Chile, was selected in 2010.Restrictions:.
+Computer artwork of ESO's planned E-ELT at its location of Cerro Armazones, Chile (selected in 2010).
+At an altitude of 3060 metres, this mountain is 20 kilometres from ESO's Paranal Observatory.
+Scheduled to be built by 2014 and operational by 2018, the E-ELT will use adaptive optics and a segmented mirror to achieve a diameter of 42 metres, the largest of several planned ELTs.
+The primary mirror will consist of 1000 segments, with adaptive optics making thousands of adjustments every second.
+The secondary mirror will be 6 metres wide, with the dome some 90 metres high.Restrictions:.

 Model release not required.
 Property release not required.